siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/Rally/overview.md

-# Rally for IBM UrbanCode Deploy - Overview
+# Rally for IBM DevOps Deploy - Overview

-The Rally plug-in for IBM UrbanCode Deploy includes steps that modify existing Rally issues and create Rally defects.
+The Rally plug-in for IBM DevOps Deploy includes steps that modify existing Rally issues and create Rally defects.

 The Rally plug-in includes the following steps that are related to modifying existing Rally issues: